harryji168/Clucks_Trending/README.md

-# Discuss about lost mark

-### lost mark 1

 Challenge: Trending Tags
 Value: 3%
 Total: 0/3
 Add a trending tags section that only appears in sizes larger than mobile as shown below.

 Feature	Mark	Notes
-- If the user enters a hashtag (such as #Things), then store them in another table alongside a counter with the number of time the hashtag was used.	❌
+- If the user enters a hashtag (such as #Things), then store them in another table alongside a counter with the number of time the hashtag was used.
-- Whenever a cluck is created that contains hashtags that already exists, increment each of their counter fields.	❌
+- Whenever a cluck is created that contains hashtags that already exists, increment each of their counter fields.
-- Use that data to make the "Trending Clucks" section functional.	❌
+- Use that data to make the "Trending Clucks" section functional.
-- Sort them by their counter field in a descending order.	❌
+- Sort them by their counter field in a descending order.

-##### I do not agreee

 I made the trending tag#  show up in the desktop layout  and hid the  trending tag#  in the mobile layout